CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

 #### Modified features
 - (SUBJECT_GENDER, SEX)
     - Replace UNKNWON with NA-value
-        - 231 data points are influenced
     - The sex of a subject should be known.
 It can be assumed that the entry is missing.
 - (LOCATION_FULL_STREET_ADDRESS_OR_INTERSECTION, LOCATION)
     - Remove street numbers from intersections
     - Some intersections have street numbers included, while others not.
 Since the intersection already contains an exact location, the numbers will be removed.
-        - Reduced the number of unique values to 35698 (-2662)
     - Sort intersections alphabetically
     - Some intersections are written as STREET_A at STREET_B or STREET_B at STREET_A.
 Since this is the same location, the intersection streets will be sorted alphabetically.
-        Reduced the number of unique values to 33221 (-2477 / -5139)
 - (INCIDENT_DATE, FIO_DATE)
     - Remove time
     - All entries have a time stamp of 00:00.
 So this information will be removed to reduce the complexity.
     - Clear unplausible dates.
     - The report states the data from 2011 to 2015.
 All other dates will be replaced with pd.NA (and later imputed)
-        - 1417 dates have been removed.
 - (SUBJECT_RACE, DESCRIPTION)
     - Replace NO DATA ENTERED with NA-value
     - The item "UNKNWON" was kept, since it is possible that some subjects could not be categorized.
 - (SUBJECT_DETAILS.1, CLOTHING)
     - Transform all to upper cases
     - Adjust color names (BLK = BLACK, WHT = WHITE, GRY = GREY, BLU = BLUE, GRN = GREEN, BRN = BROWN, DRK = DARK, WHTE = WHITE)